 Power Automate Desktop

-Last, but certainly not least, is Power Automate Desktop, which will be included for free for every purchase of Windows 10 and Windows 11.
+Last, but certainly not least, is the Power Automate Desktop, which will be included for free with every purchase of Windows 10 and 11.
 So even if you have an existing copy of Windows 10, you can download Power Automate Desktop today.
 It allows you to automate workflows within your desktop or the web using RPA.

 I’d personally say it was a very exciting Microsoft Ignite 2021.
-They covered all the features that we were expecting, and I’m very excited for what comes next.
-Let me know if you have any questions on the comments below.
+They covered all the features that we were expecting, and I’m very excited about what comes next.
+Let me know if you have any questions in the comments below.

 All the best!